 0-15 miles choose your own adventure day

-Enjoy the relaxation and amenities of the Resort or spend the last day walking the “quiet part” of the island to the furthest eastern point at Point Lawerence Preserve.
+Enjoy the relaxation and amenities of the Resort, kayaking with Shearwater(NOT part of package) or spend the last day walking the “quiet part” of the island to the furthest eastern point at Point Lawerence Preserve.

 Day Eight